Plumsail/documents-docs/source/user-guide/processes/examples/create-teachable-certificate.rst

 In `Editor <../../../user-guide/processes/online-editor.html>`_, you can work on the template, make necessary modifications, and instantly check how they would affect the result.

-To see how the resulting certificate will look, click on *Test template*.
+To see how the resulting certificate will look, click on the *Test template*.

 Insert source data in JSON into the appeared dialog.
 This JSON data tells the templating engine what it should place into :code:`{{braces}}` instead of object names.
 Make sure this data correspond to tokens from the template.